get around geo-blocking VPN

 Our Methodology: Choosing the right VPN to get around geo-blocking

-Unfortunately, you can’t just use the first VPN you stumble across if you’re looking to access geo-blocked services securely.
+Unfortunately, you can’t just use the first VPN you stumble across if you’re looking to access geo-blocked services reliably.
 First off, there’s no guarantee that your provider will be fast or secure enough.
-Further, geo-blocked platforms have gotten very good at identifying VPN traffic, so most services won’t work.
-Here are some of the main qualities a suitable VPN should have:
+Furthermore, geo-blocked platforms have gotten very good at identifying VPN traffic, so most services won’t work.

 How to remove geo-blocking FAQs